dabry-route/dabry/docs/flow_format.md

     - (nx/nlon, ny/nlat, 2) float if steady
     - (nt, nx/nlon, ny/nlat, 2) float if unsteady

-Units are SI.
+## Units

+### Cartesian
+The length units are named u_length (m, ft, ...) and the time units are named u_time (s, h, ...).
+ - Magnitude: must be in u_length / u_time
+ - Bounds:
+    - Time bounds in u_time
+    - Space bounds in u_length

+### GCS data
+When data comes from extraction of longitude/latitude data, units are of different nature as regards magnitude of the flow field vectors and the time and space coordinates.
- - For the flow field magnitude, meters per second
+ - Magnitude: meters per seconds
+ - Bounds:
- - For time bounds, seconds
+    - Time: seconds
- - For the space bounds,
-    - meters in cartesian mode
-    - radians in gcs mode.
+    - Space: radians.
 Values are expected to be in ]-pi, pi].